| |

 ● Showing pornography

-● Any other unwelcome physical, verbal or non-verbal conduct of a sexual nature |
+● Any other unwelcome physical, verbal or non-verbal

 | |